 There are multiple reasons for sweeping streets.
 However, for water quality purposes, sweeping is best done in spring following fruit drop and autumn following leaf drop.
-In this image, the street was to be swept the day after the image was taken.
-Very little water quality benefit will be gained from sweeping this street.

 Information on street sweeping